edgeworx/docs/content/en/docs/more/terminology.md

 ### Engine

 The Darcy AI engine is the part that runs the AI computations and manages the system resources such as memory and CPU threads.
-It can be considered the core “backend code” of the Darcy AI SDK.
+It can be considered the core “backend code” of Darcy AI.
 As a developer, you do not need to interact with the engine directly.
 You only need to use the provided interfaces in the API as described in the documentation.

 ### Pipeline